 What is Letter Before Action (LBA)?

-A Letter Before Action is a formal written demand sent to a debtor before taking them to court, required under UK pre-action protocols.
+A Letter Before Action is a formal written demand sent to a debtor before taking them to court, following the pre-action process that applies to the claim.

 A Letter Before Action (LBA), also called a letter before claim, is a formal written demand sent to a debtor before initiating court proceedings.
-In England and Wales, sending a compliant LBA is mandatory under the Civil Procedure Rules and the Pre-Action Protocol for Debt Claims.
+In England and Wales, the Debt Claims Protocol specifically applies when a business creditor claims from an individual, including a sole trader.
+Other disputes may follow another protocol or the Practice Direction on Pre-Action Conduct.

 What an LBA must include: 1.
 The amount owed and how it was calculated 2.
-Statutory interest claim - 8% above the Bank of England base rate under the Late Payment of Commercial Debts (Interest) Act 1998 3.
-Fixed compensation - £40 (debts under £1,000), £70 (£1,000–£9,999.99), or £100 (£10,000+) 4.
+Any interest claim and its basis - including statutory interest only where the debt is eligible 3.
+Any fixed compensation claimed - £40, £70 or £100 only where the statutory commercial-debt scheme applies 4.
 Original agreement details - invoice numbers, dates, description of work 5.
-Response deadline - minimum 30 days from receipt 6.
+Response deadline - 30 days where the Debt Claims Protocol applies; otherwise use the applicable timetable 6.
 Payment details - how and where to pay 7.
 Alternative dispute resolution - mention of mediation or the Small Business Commissioner 8.
 Clear statement that court proceedings will follow if not resolved

 Examples